Carol T. Christ

-Carol Tecla Christ (born 1944) is an American academic administrator.
-In March 2017, she was named the 11th Chancellor of the University of California, Berkeley, the first woman to hold that position.
-She succeeded outgoing Chancellor Nicholas B. Dirks on July 1, 2017.
+Carol Tecla Christ (born 1944) is an American former academic administrator.
+She served as the 11th Chancellor of the University of California, Berkeley, from 2017 to 2024.

-Education
+Early life and education

 Christ was born in New York City.
 In 1966, she graduated with high honors in English from Douglass College, the women's college at Rutgers University.
-She received an MPhil in 1969 and a PhD in 1970 in English from Yale University.
+She received an M.Phil. in 1969 and a Ph.D. in 1970 in English from Yale University.

 Career

 In 1970, Christ joined the faculty at the University of California, Berkeley, and was chair of the English department from 1985 to 1988.
 In 1988, she was appointed dean of humanities, mathematics, and natural sciences.
 She also served as provost and dean of the College of Letters and Sciences.
 In 1994, Christ was appointed vice chancellor, assistant manager, and provost (and later became executive vice chancellor) at Berkeley.
 Christ was the highest-ranking female administrator at Berkeley until she returned to full-time teaching in 2000.

 Christ became the 10th president of Smith College in 2002.
-At Smith, Christ led a strategic planning process to identify the distinctive intellectual traditions of the Smith curriculum and foster initiatives to further develop students’ essential capacities.
+At Smith, Christ led a strategic planning process to identify the distinctive intellectual traditions of the Smith curriculum and foster initiatives to further develop students' essential capacities.
 Throughout her administrative career, Christ has maintained an active program of teaching and research.
 She has published two books: The Finer Optic: The Aesthetic of Particularity in Victorian Poetry and Victorian and Modern Poetics.
-She also edited a Norton Critical Edition of George Eliot’s The Mill on the Floss and co-edited the Norton Anthology of English Literature and Victorian Literature and The Victorian Visual Imagination.
+She also edited a Norton Critical Edition of George Eliot's The Mill on the Floss and co-edited the Norton Anthology of English Literature and Victorian Literature and The Victorian Visual Imagination.
 Until recently, she was professor of English at Smith, offering seminars on science and literature and on the arts.

 Christ was the president of Smith College from 2002 to 2013.
 She announced in May 2012 that she had, along with the Board of Trustees, begun the search for her successor.
 She retired in June 2013.